lowcoder-org/lowcoder/docs/publish-apps/publish-an-app.md

 # Publish an App

-Publishing an app in Lowcoder transitions it from a Editing State to a live (published) state.
+Publishing an app in OpenFlower transitions it from a Editing State to a live (published) state.
 This allows users to access and interact with the app based on the sharing and publishing settings defined by the App Creator.

 ## Publishing States